 If it is not brought up, ask for an increase in your pay rate.
 You could come in with figures on how much you want to be paid so you can negotiate.
 Once accepted, celebrate the raise you truly deserve!

 If the answer is No, then take it as a chance to improve your performance in your company for the following review or start looking for better opportunities in other companies.
-It is what it is, but if you had never asked, you would have never known.
+It is what it is, but you would have never known if you had never asked.

 Ready for the challenge?